How to Play Ultimate Texas Hold'em Poker

 The Trip bet is placed as a side bet.
-It can boost your wins.
+It can boost your winnings.
 It is also something of an insurance policy because it pays whether your hand was better than the dealer’s or not.
-Standard payouts for trip bets are;
+Standard payouts for Ultimate Texas Hold'em trip bets are:

 - Royal Flush – 50 to 1

 - Four of a Kind – 30 to 1

 - Flush – 7 to 1

 - Three of a Kind – 3 to 1

 - All Other -1